openstack-infra/zuul/doc/source/cloner.rst

 The URL of origin remote of the resulting clone will be reset to use the ``git_base_url`` and then the remote will be updated so that the repository has all the information in the upstream repository.

+The default for ``--cache-dir`` is taken from the environment variable ``ZUUL_CACHE_DIR``.
+A value provided explicitly on the command line overrides the environment variable setting.